gyasifred/nutrikids-ai/README.md

 - `evaluatexgb`: Generate detailed performance reports for XGBoost models

 ### Model Inference
-Deploy trained models to make predictions on new data:
+Use trained models to make predictions on new data:
 - `textcnnpredict`: Make predictions using trained TextCNN models
 - `predicttabpfn`: Generate predictions from TabPFN models
 - `predictxgb`: Use XGBoost models for inference on new data